erik-451/erik-451.github.io/_posts/2022-01-28-IntrusionCTF.md

 ![perlreverse](https://user-images.githubusercontent.com/47476901/151601733-346e564f-5970-4da6-aeb8-1daae6426961.png)

-Exploit de perl que realiza una reverse shell al ordenador (exploit que se ejecuta en exim para conectarse al ordenador remotamente como usuario root):
+Perl exploit that performs a reverse shell to the computer (exploit that runs in exim to connect to the computer remotely as root user):

-<li>Este es el Remote Code Execution</li>
+<li>This is the Remote Code Execution</li>
-<b> La forma en la que se conectó el atacante</b>
+<b>The way in which the attacker was connected</b>

 ![binarioperl](https://user-images.githubusercontent.com/47476901/151601751-a0c87d38-57af-4380-8b27-d8626a8fbc3c.png)